brandur/sorg/content/markdown/john-muir-trail/main.md

 Overnight we experience an atmospheric effect that's highly unusual in California: rain.
 It pitter patters softly on our tents all night long.
 I'm glad my equipment is reasonably waterproof because I hadn't even tried to stow my pack.

 Today we head up over Bishop Pass on our way to resupply at Parchers, where we've shipped containers of extra food and provisions.
-It's by far our moodiest day atmospherically, with mountains cloaked in clouds, and giving off real Ansel Adams vibes.
+It's by far our moodiest day atmospherically, with mountains cloaked in clouds, and giving off heavy Ansel Adams vibes.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bishop-pass-01" "https://www.dropbox.com/s/4jasj4bkytjr5hj/2W4A4338.JPG?dl=1" 1200}}" loading="lazy"></figure>